 Florida has strict eviction laws.
 Commercial and residential landlords seeking to evict tenants — whether for nonpayment, other lease violations, or in an effort to redevelop property — should always take care to comply with all relevant rules and regulations.
 The failure to do so can lead to problems.

 Regardless of the specific circumstances you are dealing with, it is essential that an eviction is handled in a proactive manner.
 Generally, notice requirements are among the strongest rules that protect tenants in Florida.
 If landlord does not give adequate notice, courts have the authority to halt an eviction and, if appropriate, issue other sanctions or penalties.

 Our West Palm Beach landlord-tenant litigation lawyers have the skills and knowledge needed to competently advise landlords on eviction regulations and other related issues.
 We are prepared to protect the rights and interests of you and your company.

 Contact Our Florida Landlord-Tenant Attorneys Today

 At Pike & Lustig, LLP, our West Palm Beach commercial landlord attorneys have deep experience handling eviction cases.
 To schedule your confidential initial consultation, please call our legal team right away.
-With offices in West Palm Beach and Miami, we handle landlord-tenant issues throughout South Florida.
+With offices in West Palm Beach, Wellington and Miami, we handle landlord-tenant issues throughout South Florida.